kamatama41/docker-git-server-example/README.md

 # docker-git-server-example
-This repository can create local Git server with Docker.
+This repository can create a local Git server with Docker.

 ## Usage

-Install Docker and then run `create_git_server.sh`
+Install Docker and create your SSH key ([ref](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)) if you don't have them.

-So a Git server will be running locally and we can access it with SSH 2222 port.
+And then run `create_git_server.sh` so that a Git server will be running locally and we can access it with SSH 2222 port.

 ```
 $ git clone ssh://git@localhost:2222/git/repos/awesome-repo.git